spiral/docs/docs/en/filters/filter.md

 ### Custom Errors

-You can specify the custom error message to any of the rules similar way as in the validation component.
+You can specify the custom error message to any of the rules similar way as in the validator component.

 ```php
 namespace App\Filter;